Anti-Filipino sentiment: Indonesia

-Persian Gulf
+Kuwait

-Racist attitudes towards foreign migrant workers, including Filipinos, is almost endemic in gulf Arab nations, where they are given very few human rights.
-For example, in 2019, a Filipina maid in Kuwait was killed by her employers and stored in the freezer.
-Due to the fact that this is one of many such incidents of rights abuses, a diplomatic spat ensued between the Philippines and Kuwait in which it banned Filipinos from working in the country, until it enacted reforms.
+Filipinos and other foreign migrant workers experience discrimination in most Gulf Arab nations, where they are given very few human rights.
+A Filipina maid in Kuwait was killed in 2019 by her employers and stored in a freezer.
+This, and other incidents of human rights abuses, led to the 2018 Kuwait–Philippines diplomatic crisis, which banned Filipinos from working in the Kuwait until it enacted reforms.

 Malaysia

-Sabah

 The anti-Filipino sentiment is most notable in the state of Sabah, in Malaysia, due to a large presence of Filipino Moro illegal immigrants, causing simmering resentment in the state.
 Sabahan locals pejoratively refer to illegal immigrants from the southern Philippines as Pilak, meaning silver or money in the Tausug language.
-The cause of this anti-sentiment is due to the Muslim Filipino illegal immigrants, who arrived in the 1970s from the Southern Philippines insurgency, bringing along their social problems, culture of crime, and poverty conditions, as well as taking away jobs, business opportunities and allegedly stealing Sabahan native land (NCR) in the state.
+Some Sabahan locals have accused Muslim Filipino illegal immigrants, who arrived in the 1970s from the Southern Philippines insurgency, have "brought along their social problems, culture of crime, and poverty conditions", as well as "taking away jobs, business opportunities" and allegedly "stealing Sabahan native land (NCR)" in the state.
 This hatred was further strengthened when many of these illegal immigrants were involved in crime, mostly robbery, murder and rape.
-Locals became the main victims which has affected the security of the state, as evidenced by the 1985 ambush, 2000 kidnappings and 2013 standoff.
-Large amounts had been spent for these Filipino illegal immigrants' life maintenance and the amount remains unpaid until today, despite attempts to recover the monies.
-Sabah Health Department said that infectious disease among the illegal immigrants was on the rise resulting to more expenditures, as well as provisions for more funds to accommodate the logistics, such as medical officers and others.
-This discrimnation was an unfair status of affairs considering how Filipino immigrants to Sabah were merely refugees fleeing the violence of the Moro conflict which destroyed their homes in Mindanao and Sulu; a conflict which was publicly supported and funded by the Malaysian government..
-Filipino refugees also feel trapped as the Malaysian government refuse granting citizenship to many such refugees, classfying them as a stateless people.
+Locals became the main victims which affected the security of the state, as evidenced by the 1985 ambush, 2000 kidnappings and 2013 standoff.
+A royal commission of inquiry on illegal immigrants in Sabah found that large amounts had been spent for these Filipino illegal immigrants' life maintenance and the amount remains unpaid until today, despite attempts to recover the monies.
+Sabah Health Department said that infectious disease among illegal immigrants was on the rise resulting in more expenditures, as well as provisions for more funds to accommodate the logistics, such as medical officers and others.
+This discrimination was a result of Filipino immigrants to Sabah fleeing the violence of the Moro conflict which destroyed their homes in Mindanao and Sulu; a conflict originated from the atrocities committed during Ferdinand Marcos dictatorship in the 1970s under his Martial Law, which include massacres and abuses towards the Muslim community in Southern Mindanao.
+Filipino refugees also feel trapped as the Malaysian government refused to grant citizenship to many such refugees, classifying them as a stateless people.